IgniteUI/indigo-design-docfx/en/components/time-picker.md

 ## Usage

-When showing Time Picker as a Dialog add a layer that dims the rest of the UI, and when showing it as a Drop-down position it just below a Time Picker Input with Drop-down configuration.
+When showing Time Picker as a Dialog add a layer that dims the rest of the UI, and when showing it as a Dropdown position it just below a Time Picker Input with Dropdown configuration.

 | Do                                                                                     | Don't                                                                                      |
 | -------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------ |